 All students must register to receive credit for a course.
-Confirmation of official registration for courses is provide by the Registrar's Office via the official class roster provided to faculty.
+Confirmation of official registration for courses is provided by the Registrar's Office via the official class roster provided to faculty.
 Students who have been financially cleared will be systematically updated by the staff, resulting in the student being made active in courses.
-Students will be held responsible for coursework from the first class meeting an incur normal absences for classes missed.
+Students will be held responsible for coursework from the first-class meeting and incur normal absences for classes missed.
 A student who attends without official registration will not receive credit for courses.
-A student who has registered, but decides not to attend, must notify the Registrar's Office in writing promptly at registrar@talladega.edu, but before the last day to register as published on the college's academic calendar.
-Failure to provide written notification will result in academic and financial penalty.
+A student who has registered, but decides not to attend, must drop their courses before the last day to register as published on the college's academic calendar.
+Failure to drop courses will result in academic and financial penalties.
+If the student has any issues dropping courses, they must notify the Registrar's Office at registrar@talladega.edu before the last day to add/drop.